MileHacker Logo

 Public Transportation in Leeds

-Leeds City Bus Station serves as a central point for local and city routes.
+Leeds City Bus Station serves as a main point for local and city routes.
 Leeds Station, on City Square, is the main train hub.
 You'll discover bus route maps online on the First Bus website and the West Yorkshire Metro website.
 Google Maps and Citymapper also present excellent real-time route planning.

 Ticketing & Accessibility